 Spices – Strong and aromatic spices are what really make the flavour of enchiladas sing.
 For this recipe I use cumin and chilli powder.

 How to MakeÂ Gluten Free Keto Cabbage Roll Enchiladas

 I grew up eating a lot of cabbage rolls, so I’ve got a more classic version here on my blog.
 I’ve also made a lot of enchiladas before including this chicken one, and this butternut squash version here.
 It really was just about time that I forced the two together in a steamy love bath and called it dinner.
 The thing is, I love cabbage any way, so the idea to use cabbage leaves as the low carb vessel to hold in a ton of meat and cheese just felt REALLY right.
-Hence why these gluten free keto cabbage roll enchiladas have become an instant favourite in my family and a G-D SENT right before baby comes.
+Hence why these gluten free keto cabbage roll enchiladas have become an instant favourite in my family.

 Ah my mouth is watering just thinking about it again, so I guess I’m going to have to find the time between feeds to make another batch.
 Trust me, it’s totally worth it.